slamice/wri/Book-And-Article-Reviews/Books.md

 Take away was style.
 Coover really captured the style of speaking from Huck Finn.
 The plot is an ongoing neverending trollop.
 Very plot propelled narrative.

 Character development: Huck did simply have a natural born tendency to do good.
-The only thinghe grew to hate was moderinzing capitalistic people, cowboys...
+The only thing he grew to hate was moderinzing capitalistic people, cowboys...
 True cowboys.

+100 years of solitude - Gabriel García Márquez: